AleksWithCoffee/InfluentialPeople/README.md

- # Website of the most influencial people in the history
+ # Website of the most influential people in the history